-- Long Runner: A band that debuts in the midst of the rock era we'd all like to forget as "nu-metal" should, by all conventional wisdom, have disappeared by now.
+- Long Runner: A band that debuts in the midst of the rock era that we would all like to forget as "nu-metal" should, by all conventional wisdom, have disappeared by now.
 Wrong.
-2014 marked Sevendust's 17th (17th!) year since their debut album, with only one lineup change (Lowery to Sonny Mayo and now back to Lowery), and ten albums to their credit as of April 2014.
+2020 marks the band's 23rd year since their debut album, with only one lineup change (Lowery to Sonny Mayo and now back to Lowery), and 13 albums to their credit as of October 2020.
 Most of their contemporaries have been lucky to release four or five albums before disbanding or fading into obscurity.
-As the most prominent rock band since Living Colour to have an African-American singer, Sevendust does not get anywhere near the respect or mainstream recognition that it should.
+As the most prominent rock band since Living Colour to have an African American singer, Sevendust does not get anywhere near the respect or mainstream recognition that it should.

 - Metal Scream: Provided by Morgan Rose on a lot of songs.

 - Nu Metal: One of the few bands in this genre to continue performing today.

 - Nonindicative Name: "X-Mas Day" is not really a Christmas song, just so you know.

 - Take That!: "Enemy," written by Morgan Rose, dissed Coal Chamber frontman Dez Fafara for the way he treated Rose's (then) wife, who also happened to be the bassist for Coal Chamber.